zillurahman10/product-analysis-website/README.md

 * In my website I make a reviews page.
 * In my website I also make a dashboard page.
 * In dashboard page I make two chart .
 They are  : 1.
 Line Chart, 2.
 Pie Chart.
 * At last I make blogs page .
-In blogs page i have make 2 cards.
+In blogs page I have make 2 cards.